jahjam/2dgameengine/README.md

 - Come up with a better way to assign Props their unique names as currently it's bloating the individual prop classes
-- Make the scripts map in Director take strings are the key and then you can pass constants instead of passing a class
+- Make the scripts map in Director take strings as the key and then you can pass constants instead of passing a class
-- Create constant names for each Prop class within each class
+- Create the constant names for each Prop class within each class
   like: string TRANSFORM_CLASS = "TransformClass" to avoid typing mistakes
-  -- Not handling cleaning up the prop stores, need to sort that
+- Not handling cleaning up the prop stores, need to sort that